microsoft/MR_RetailExperienceWorkshop/.md/1-introduction.md

 # Introduction

 The latest generation of the Mixed Reality Toolkit, known as MRTK3 is an open source, Microsoft-driven project that provides a set of components and features used to accelerate cross-platform mixed reality app development in Unity.
-MRTK3 is currently available as a pubic preview.
+MRTK3 is currently available as a public preview.

 MRTK3 supports a variety of features such as a cross-platform input system, building blocks for spatial interactions, and an intuitive system for building UI elements.
 MRTK3's support for in-editor simulation also facilitates faster iterations.
 Built on top of OpenXR, MRTK3 supports a wide range of devices now and in the future.